jimburton/scrabble/README.md

 are explained, as well as monadic error checking and building a WebSocket client to the game.

-Each chapter refines the initial solution ending up with something that is (hopefully) a clean, functional design that can easily be extended.
+Each chapter refines the initial solution, ending up with something that is (hopefully) a clean, functional design that can easily be extended.